pupil-labs/pupil-docs/src/alpha-lab/multiple-rim.md

 :::

 ## The tools at hand
-The [Reference Image Mapper](/enrichments/reference-image-mapper/) in Pupil Cloud allows mapping gaze onto a _single_ reference image of an environment, but there's often a need to analyze *multiple* regions for a deeper understanding of visual exploration patterns.
-This guide demonstrates how to utilize the Reference Image Mapper for this purpose.
+The [Reference Image Mapper](/enrichments/reference-image-mapper/) enables mapping of gaze onto a _single_ reference image of an environment.
+However, there is often a need to analyze _multiple_ regions for a more in-depth understanding of visual exploration.
+This guide demonstrates how to accomplish this by applying the enrichment multiple times during the same recording to generate mappings and heatmaps for different regions.

 ## Steps
-Since the [Reference Image Mapper](/enrichments/reference-image-mapper/) is designed to map gaze onto a *single* reference image, our tutorial involves applying the Reference Image Mapper *multiple* times over the same recording to generate mappings for separate regions.
-To achieve this, we need:
+For the analysis, we will need the following:
 - Multiple reference images of the environment
 - Single or multiple scanning recordings.
 The choice of whether to use single or multiple scanning recordings depends on the dimensions of the space to be explored (see below for examples)
 - An eye tracking recording taken as the participant(s) move freely within the environment
 - User-inputted [events](/neon/basic-concepts/events) to segment the recording(s) into [sections](/enrichments/#enrichment-sections) based on
 the areas the person was looking at

 1. **Capture Reference Images:** Take pictures of the areas or objects within the environment you wish to investigate.
 Here are some example pictures of different areas and pieces of furniture in our environment (a living room, dining area, and kitchen):